How to Get Your CISSP® Certification

-Candidates must have a minimum of five (5) years cumulative paid full-time work experience in two or more of the ten domains of the (ISC)² CISSP CBK®.
-Candidates may receive a one year experience waiver with a four-year college degree, or regional equivalent OR additional credential from the (ISC)² approved list, thus requiring four (4) years of direct full-time professional security work experience in two or more of the ten domains of the CISSP CBK.
+Candidates must have a minimum of 5 years cumulative paid full-time work experience in two or more of the 8 domains of the (ISC)² CISSP CBK®.
+Candidates may receive a one year experience waiver with a 4-year college degree, or regional equivalent or additional credential from the (ISC)² approved list, thus requiring four years of direct full-time professional security work experience in 2 or more of the 8 domains of the CISSP CBK.

 Don't have the experience?
 Become an Associate of (ISC)² by successfully passing the CISSP exam.
-You'll have six years to earn your experience to become a CISSP.
+You'll have 6 years to earn your experience to become a CISSP.

 Pass the CISSP examination with a scaled score of 700 points or greater.
 Read the Exam Scoring FAQs.

-Once you are notified that you have successfully passed the examination, you will be required to subscribe to the (ISC)² Code of Ethicsand have your application endorsed before the credential can be awarded.
+Once you are notified that you have successfully passed the examination, you will be required to subscribe to the (ISC)² Code of Ethics and have your application endorsed before the credential can be awarded.
 An endorsement form for this purpose must be completed and signed by an (ISC)² certified professional who is an active member, and who is able to attest to your professional experience.
-With the Endorsement Time limit, you are required to become certified within nine (9) months of the date of your exam OR become an Associate of (ISC)².
-If you do not become certified or an Associate of (ISC)² within nine (9) months of the date of your exam you will be required to retake the exam in order to become certified. [(ISC)² can act as an endorser for you if you cannot find a certified individual to act as one.]
+With the endorsement time limit, you are required to become certified within nine months of the date of your exam or become an Associate of (ISC)².
+If you do not become certified or an Associate of (ISC)² within 9 months of the date of your exam, you will be required to retake the exam in order to become certified.
+(ISC)² can act as an endorser for you if you cannot find a certified individual to act as one.
 Please refer to the Endorsement Assistance Guidelines for additional information about the endorsement requirements.